conduitio-labs/conduit-connector-influxdb/README.md

       - id: example
         plugin: "influxdb"
         settings:
+          # Bucket is the bucket name to access.
+          # Type: string
+          # Required: yes
+          bucket: ""
+          # Measurement typically tracks one kind of metric over time similar to
+          # a table.
+Here we have measurement and its unique key field in map.
+          # Type: string
+          # Required: yes
+          measurements.*: ""
           # Org is an organization name or ID.
           # Type: string
           # Required: yes
           org: ""
-          # SourceConfigParam must be provided by the user.
-          # Type: string
-          # Required: yes
-          sourceConfigParam: ""
           # Token is used to authenticate API access.
           # Type: string
           # Required: yes